TRUST & TRANSPARENCY

 Our 6 data sources

-SDWIS is the EPA's master registry of all 150,000+ public water systems in the United States.
+SDWIS is the EPA's master registry of roughly 150,000+ community water systems in the United States (plus smaller non-community systems).
 It tracks every reported violation — health-based, monitoring, and reporting — along with enforcement actions, penalties, and compliance status.
 We query SDWIS live for every ZIP search so you always see the most current violation record on file.
-A "violation" means a utility exceeded an EPA limit or failed to properly test and report.
+A "violation" means a public water system exceeded an EPA limit or failed to properly test and report.
 Most violations are monitoring failures (late or missing tests), but health-based violations for things like PFAS, nitrates, or disinfection byproducts are the ones that matter most.

 Source: EPA ECHO / SDWIS public API

 The UCMR is how EPA tests for contaminants that don't yet have federal limits.
-UCMR5 is the fifth round and is the most comprehensive PFAS dataset ever collected — utilities were required to test for 29 PFAS compounds between 2023 and 2025 and report results to EPA.
+UCMR5 is the fifth round and is the most comprehensive PFAS dataset ever collected — public water systems were required to test for 29 PFAS compounds between 2023 and 2025 and report results to EPA.
 We ship a snapshot of the UCMR5 results database inside the app and match it to your water system by PWSID.
-This is how we show you specific PFAS compound levels (in parts per trillion) even before your utility is required to include them in their annual water quality report.
+This is how we show you specific PFAS compound levels (in parts per trillion) even before your public water system is required to include them in their annual water quality report.

 Source: EPA UCMR5 public dataset

-As of October 2024, all US water utilities are required by federal rule to publish an inventory of their lead service lines.
-We pull this data where available to flag whether your utility has a significant number of known lead lines still in service.
-This is a utility-level number — it tells you whether lead line risk exists in your system, not whether your specific address is affected.
+As of October 2024, all US public water systems are required by federal rule to publish an inventory of their lead service lines.
+We pull this data where available to flag whether your public water system has a significant number of known lead lines still in service.
+This is a public water system-level number — it tells you whether lead line risk exists in your system, not whether your specific address is affected.
 For address-level lookup tools, we link to city-specific resources where they exist (e.g. Chicago, NYC, Philadelphia).

 Beyond violation records, ECHO tracks formal enforcement actions, inspection history, and penalty data.
-A utility can have an open violation and still be working toward compliance — or it can have a history of repeat violations that suggest a systemic problem.
-We use enforcement history to contextualize the violation record and flag utilities with patterns of non-compliance that a raw violation count might underrepresent.
+A public water system can have an open violation and still be working toward compliance — or it can have a history of repeat violations that suggest a systemic problem.
+We use enforcement history to contextualize the violation record and flag public water systems with patterns of non-compliance that a raw violation count might underrepresent.

 The EPA's legal limits (MCLs) are set with economic and technical feasibility in mind, not pure health science.
 The Environmental Working Group publishes independent health guidelines for many contaminants that are often much stricter than EPA limits — for example, the EWG health guideline for PFOA is 0.1 ppt, compared to EPA's legal limit of 4 ppt.
 We use EWG health guidelines as a secondary layer to show when your water may be technically "within limits" but still above a stricter independent health benchmark.
 This context is clearly labeled as a health guideline, not a legal limit.